-of Lincoln County driving deaths involved alcohol in 2016-2020 (WI 36%, U.S. 27%) Source: County Health Rankings 2022 Report higher than the U.S. at 20%.
-Wisconsin's culture and social acceptance of excess alcohol consumption is demonstrated by the 5% higher prevalence than the United States.
+Lincoln County adults who reported binge or heavy drinking increased from 22% (2015) to 27% (2019), which was similar to Wisconsin at 25%, of Lincoln County driving deaths involved alcohol in 2016-2020 (WI 36%, U.S. 27%)

+but higher than the U.S. at 20%.
+40 Wisconsin's culture and social acceptance of excess alcohol consumption is demonstrated by the 5% higher prevalence than the United States.
 Inequities in support and treatment resources is especially concerning in rural areas of Wisconsin.